sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 **Localised text objects (variable properties matched through "Filtering"):**

-All available language matches according to the user’s preferred language choices expressed through the HTTP content negotiation (Accept-Language header parameter) is to be provided for each localised text element.
+Optionally, all available language matches according to the user’s preferred language choices expressed through the HTTP content negotiation (Accept-Language header parameter) can be provided for each localised text element.

 This language matching type is called "Filtering", see <https://tools.ietf.org/html/rfc4647#section-3.3>.